 Clonidine is a prescription medication that is often used to treat high blood pressure and sometimes used to treat severe menstrual cramps, hot flashes experienced by women in menopause, smoking cessation, and Attention Deficit Hyperactivity Disorder (ADHD).1 However, clonidine is also sometimes used therapeutically in the context of some medically assisted addiction treatments, including counteracting the physical symptoms of withdrawal from opioids.
 Also known as clonidine hydrochloride, the medicine is an imidazoline derivative and exists as a mesomeric compound.
 The chemical name is 2-(2,6-dichlorophenylamino)-2-imidazoline hydrochloride.
 Clonidine hydrochloride is an odorless, bitter, white, crystalline substance soluble in water and alcohol.

-Learn the Signs and Symptoms
+What are the Signs and Symptoms of Clonidine Abuse?

 Clonidine is not a frequently abused drug, however, there are reported cases of abuse, including a recent study which detailed the use of clonidine—along with amitriptyline, gabapentin, and buprenorphine—as a means of getting high.2 Another study detailed clonidine abuse in people recovering from opioid addiction.
 The women in the study detailed how they used clonidine to heighten and lengthen the high received when they were using opioids.3